-At our fair value estimate, Con Ed's dividend yields 4.7%, well above many regulated peers.
+At our fair value estimate, Con Ed's dividend would yield 4.4%.

 Con Ed's infrastructure investments should allow it to collect higher rates and increase its earnings faster than load growth beyond 2015.
-Load growth also drives the need for future investment in rate base.
+Load growth also drives the need for future investment.
 Read more

-New York's intense political climate means that regulation is tougher than in many other jurisdictions.
+New York's intense political climate means that achieving rate increases is tougher than in many other jurisdictions.

-Con Ed is subject to annual fines for nonperformance in excess of $400 million and doesn't have much protection from rising property taxes.
+Con Ed could face annual fines for nonperformance in excess of $400 million and doesn't have much protection from rising property taxes.
 Read more

 Con Ed has managed to maintain constructive regulatory relationships in a tough environment and operate its system near the top of peer rankings despite the size and complexity of its system.
-The company's response to Hurricane Sandy, while limiting Read more
+The company's response to Hurricane Sandy limited the storm Read more

 Consolidated Edison is a holding company for two regulated utilities, Con Ed of New York and Orange & Rockland.
 These utilities provide steam, natural gas, and electricity Read more